Cubism: Cubism in other fields

 The influence of Cubism extended to other artistic fields, outside painting and sculpture.
 In literature, the written works of Gertrude Stein employ repetition and repetitive phrases as building blocks in both passages and whole chapters.
 Most of Stein's important works utilize this technique, including the novel The Making of Americans (1906–08).
 Not only were they the first important patrons of Cubism, Gertrude Stein and her brother Leo were also important influences on Cubism as well.
 In turn, Picasso was an important influence on Stein's writing.
 In the field of American fiction, William Faulkner's 1930 novel As I Lay Dying can be read as an interaction with the cubist mode.
 The novel features narratives of the diverse experiences of 15 characters which, when taken together, produce a single cohesive body.

-The poets generally associated with Cubism are Guillaume Apollinaire, Blaise Cendrars, Jean Cocteau, Max Jacob, André Salmon and Pierre Reverdy.
+The poets generally associated with Cubism are Guillaume Apollinaire, Blaise Cendrars, Jean Cocteau, Max Weber, Jean Le Roy, Max Jacob, André Salmon and Pierre Reverdy.
 As American poet Kenneth Rexroth explains, Cubism in poetry "is the conscious, deliberate dissociation and recombination of elements into a new artistic entity made self-sufficient by its rigorous architecture.
 This is quite different from the free association of the Surrealists and the combination of unconscious utterance and political nihilism of Dada."
 Nonetheless, the Cubist poets' influence on both Cubism and the later movements of Dada and Surrealism was profound; Louis Aragon, founding member of Surrealism, said that for Breton, Soupault, Éluard and himself, Reverdy was "our immediate elder, the exemplary poet."
 Though not as well remembered as the Cubist painters, these poets continue to influence and inspire; American poets John Ashbery and Ron Padgett have recently produced new translations of Reverdy's work.
 Wallace Stevens' "Thirteen Ways of Looking at a Blackbird" is also said to demonstrate how cubism's multiple perspectives can be translated into poetry.
 Ballet's first cubist sets and costumes were designed by Picasso in 1917 for Sergei Diaghilev's Parade.
 This preceded six more ballets in which Picasso "left a mark on the ballet world, influencing generations of designers and choreographers".
 Braque followed suit with four ballets of his own commencing in 1924 Diaghliev's Les Fâcheux.
 Gris as well designed sets and costumes for Diaghilev's Ballet Russes.
 Artists such as the prolific poster designers A.M.
 Cassandre and Edward McKnight Kauffer popularized Cubism in the fields of commercial graphic design and typography.
 Paul Poiret and Callot Soeurs were among the couturiers that brought cubist elements—such as overlapping layers and flat planes that obscure the volumes of the body—into the world of fashion design.